canvas-gamification/canvas-gamification-junit-tests/src/oop/programs_with_multiple_classes/medium/q3/QuestionText.md

 ## TestPencilCase

-- Your `TestPencilCase` class will have a `main` method which initializes two Pencil and a two Eraser, and prints out the attributes of each object.
+- Your `TestPencilCase` class will have a `main` method which initializes two Pencil and a two Eraser, and prints out the attributes of each object, for that use the values in sample output.
 Use the `toString` method provided in each class to do this.
 - The sample output is as follows:
   ```
   Pencil 1: Pencil{hardness = 2, isForSchool = false}